jrnl-org/jrnl/docs/reference-config-file.md

 Do not change this for an existing journal, since that might lead to data loss.

-If you would just like to change how `jrnl` displays dates, use display_format instead.

 !!! note
     `jrnl` doesn't support the `%z` or `%Z` time zone identifiers.